 - 1 tsp kosher salt or to taste, may substitute sea salt flakes

 - Spread out the pecan halves in a single layer on a rimmed baking sheet lined with either aluminum foil or parchment paper, and top with chunks of butter.

 - Place in your oven and bake for approximately 10 minutes.

-- Remove the pecans from the oven and stir to make sure they are all coated with the melted butter.
+- Remove the nuts from the oven and toss to coat with the melted butter.
 Sprinkle lightly with about a teaspoon of kosher salt or sea salt flakes and toss the pecans again.